 Here I was, watching the summit that looked so close to us, and thinking my body will not let me reach it.
 I had tears running down my cheeks as I figured it was already over, on the second day, so early in the adventure.
 It was when our guide came to talk to me.
 I cannot clearly remember his speech, but he believed in me, in my courage to fight the pain and to carry on to the top.
 I knew I could carry on with the pain.
 It was a pain I had chosen to go through, and that will go away as soon as we would go down.
 But I was afraid to take risks for my health considering the altitude sickness.
 That’s when I opened to him, shared my fears and understood we both had the same objectives.
 Reaching the summit safely.
 I chose to trust him and his experience to carry on the adventure.
 From that moment, he was the one deciding if I needed to stop the climb and go down.

 I was way out of my zone of comfort, as I never rely on others to make decisions for me.
-Not mentioning that this was a major decision for my health!
+Not to mention that this was a major decision for my health!
 But to succeed and have a chance to reach the top, I needed to trust him.

 3. Getting help and slowing down can, in the end, take you further